ImtiazVision/Java/Notes.md

 ```
 ### Multiple Inheritance :

 **Multiple Inheritance** :  occurs when a class is derived from more than one base class, i.e. when a class has more than one direct parent class.
+A good example would be an allrounder player in cricket, such as Shakib, who is both a batsman and a bowler.

 ## Interface :